rchatz/desperate_linuxer/README.md

 👋 About Me

 Hi there!
-I'm Chatzigeorgiou Roza, a software developer based in Athens, Greece.
+I'm Chatzigeorgiou Roza, a software engineer based in Athens, Greece.
 My passion is to develop innovative software solutions that solve real-world problems.

 👨‍💻 I love to work with Python, C, C++, MATLAB and the Unity Game Engine.